timm/ezr/docs/roadmap.md

 models that can provide valuable insights with minimal data.

-This  book is a critique of the prevailing preference for complex solutions in the industry,  suggesting that simplicity could offer more practical and appreciable benefits but is often overlooked due to commercial interests.
+This  book is a critique of the prevailing preference for complex solutions in the industry.
+We   suggest  that simplicity can offer more practical and appreciable benefits-- but is often overlooked due to commercial interests.
 The call is for a shift towards simplicity in analytics, making it faster, smarter, and more flexible, to better serve practical needs and enhance comprehensibility.